1676: Error Connecting to Acronis Agent for Linux Installed on 64 Bit Debian Based Systems

 More information

 The article is related to Debian and Debian-based distributions only.
-If after applying the solution there are still issues, please contact Acronis Customer Central.
+If after applying the solution there are still issues, please contact Acronis Support.

 See also Running Acronis True Image Echo Enterprise Server Linux Agent on 64 Bit Red Hat Based Systems.